You can make anything by writing.

 C.S.
 Lewis

 Learning the correct use and the differences between a hyphen and a dash is easy, but you have to pay attention or else it can get confusing much easily.
 A dash is used to break up thoughts or add emphasis in a sentence, while a hyphen simply links words together, like in “well-being” or “long-term.”
 To spot the differences you will need to pay attention to their place in a sentence, if they're in between letters, if they're set in the middle of the sentence, and most importantly, their width.
-You read that correctly, the width of these punctuation signs is important because it will indicate whether they're a dash or a hyphen!
 We've created this guide to teach you how to spot these key differences and start using the correct form of punctuation the next time you're writing an essay for your language class.

 FeatureDash (– or —)